 Candidates who forget to send thank you notes can expect that their job applications get forgotten as well.
 Recruiters appreciate it if you send them a courtesy letter after a job interview.
 Doing so shows good manners and that you’re keen to building a pleasant relationship with them.
 Besides, you can never go wrong with spreading kindness to the world.

 Job Search Experts Drive You to Success

 Now that we know what not to say to a recruiter and what not to do during job interview, it’ll be easier to avoid recruiter pet peeves that foils our job hunt’s success.
-Click here to read more career growth, resume, and job interview advice from our blogs.
+Browse through the best resources for your career growth.

 Sources: LinkedIn.com, Monster.com, TheUndercoverRecruiter.com